grafana/grafana/SECURITY.md

 # Reporting security issues

 This product is in scope for our Bug Bounty Program.
-To report a security vulnerability report, please visit https://github.com/grafana/bugbounty and follow the instructions provided.
+To submit a vulnerability report, please visit [Grafana Lab's Bug Bounty Policy page](https://github.com/grafana/bugbounty) and follow the instructions provided.
 Our security team will review your submission and get back to you as soon as possible.

 ---